Robbie Blake: Doncaster Rovers

 On 27 June 2012, it was announced that Blake had signed a one-year deal for Doncaster Rovers on a free transfer.
 After two League Cup starts and several appearances from the bench, he scored his first goal for Rovers on 1 December 2012 in an FA Cup game at Oldham Athletic.
 With no appearances since January, Blake's contract was terminated by mutual consent on 25 March 2013, with him having scored once in 14 appearances for the club.

 Team Northumbria

 On 2 November 2013, it was announced that Blake had signed for Team Northumbria who are in the Division One of the Northern League on a free transfer.

 Coaching career

 In September 2015, Blake joined the backroom staff at Portsmouth as a coach.

 On 23 May 2018, it was announced that Blake had joined Bognor Regis Town as First Team Coach.
 He departed the club by mutual consent in November 2024 with the club sitting bottom of the Isthmian League Premier Division.

 Blake has joined the coaching staff at Weymouth FC for the 2025/26 season.

+On 20 February 2026, Blake was made caretaker manager of National League South club Eastbourne Borough following the departure of Tommy Widdrington, where Blake had been acting as first-team coach.